gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

 metadata about the coordinate system (e.g. 2 or 3 dimensions) and numeric system (e.g. float, int) that the `Features` will be implemented accordingly.
-- `GetEntities.hh` header: to retrieve the pre-defined list of features in Ignition Physics.
+- `GetEntities.hh` header: to retrieve the pre-defined list of features in Gazebo Physics.
 Please refer to this [API Reference](https://ignitionrobotics.org/api/physics/2.0/GetEntities_8hh.html) for a list of features defined in `GetEntities.hh` and \ref physicsplugin "Understanding the Physics Plugin" tutorial for an example list of common features implemented with a plugin.
-- `Register.hh` header: to register a plugin to Ignition Physics.
+- `Register.hh` header: to register a plugin to Gazebo Physics.

 \snippet examples/hello_world_plugin/HelloWorldPlugin.cc include statements